nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?
 1. Follow the quickstart guide until step 3.
-2. In the same _home folder_ as your Paidlancers, copy the old data folder from your old computer to the new computer.
+2. In the same _main folder_ as your Paidlancers, copy the old data folder from your old computer to the new computer.
-   - Your _home folder_ should contain the following files and folders:
+   - Your _main folder_ should contain the following files and folders:
     ```
        Paidlancers.jar
        data/